 Let’s kick off these emotional branding statistics with an analysis of data by IPA (the UK-based Institute of Practitioners in Advertising).
 IPA researched 1400 case studies of successful ad campaigns intending to know how emotional and rational content impact ads.

 The result was clear.
 Ads with purely emotional perform almost twice as well (31% vs 21%) to those with only rational content.

 As humans, we are slaves to our emotions.
-Marketers creating ads should put more effort into creating emotionally appealing ads rather than just creating rational ads.
+Therefore, marketers creating ads should create emotionally appealing ads rather than just creating rational ads.

 2. Content that elicits anger has a 38% chance of going viral

 These days, content goes viral pretty fast, and a study has proven that emotions contribute to the virality of content.

 According to a study, content that elicits anger has a 38% chance of going viral.
 These types of content are likely to get more shares as readers will want others to see it.

 Before you start doing it wrong, anger here is to be directed to the topic, not making your readers angry by disrespecting or insulting them.
 Writing about a controversial issue is an excellent example since everyone will have a different opinion.

 Also, content that awe readers have a 34% chance of going viral, followed by anxiety which has a 24% chance of going viral.
 Lastly, content that makes readers sad will likely not go viral (-17%).
 The kind of content that goes viral are those that cause high-energy emotions (anger, awe, anxiety), not those that cause low-energy emotions like sadness.